 How does eating at home help you on the road to becoming a millionaire?
 Consider this statistic: According to the United States Department of Labor, Bureau of Labor Statistics Consumer Expenditure Survey, food accounts for 12.5% of the average American household's budget, and a majority of that budget is spent eating out.

 You could save thousands of dollars every year simply by cooking a healthy, delicious homemade meal.
-What to do with that extra dough?
-Consider investing in a Certificate of Deposit.

 As for entertainment, take advantage of the Internet age and find your local free music festivals, art exhibits, dance classes, talk show tapings, and more!
 If there's something fun happening nearby, then take a short road trip to the next town over.